ChatGPT for Outlook: Revolutionizing Email Communication Inside Microsoft Outlook

 Ask yourself the following questions:

 Another useful tip is to feature open-ended questions in your subject lines.
-This is more likely to retain your clients’ attention than a statement (be it for a few seconds) as they think of an answer.
+This is more likely to retain your clients’ attention than a statement as they think of an answer.

-What’s more, the question might be relevant to them or even something that they recently asked themselves.
-Whichever it is, it increases the chance of them clicking on your email.
+Even better, the question should be relevant to them or even something that they recently asked themselves.
+This will increase the chance of them clicking on your email.

 AI programs can automatically compose subject lines for you based on just a few keywords.
-They can even then compose the whole message for you if you need them to.
-If you enter a few more input words, you can generate full lists of subject lines that you can use for various different emails, saving you tons of time and effort.
+They can then even compose the whole message for you if you need them to.
+Mailbutler's AI-powered Email Assistant can do this, for example.

 If you’ve got great content that you know will be useful to your client list, why not make this evident from the get-go?